 Year 10 aims to provide students with an opportunity to build breadth and depth and access a diverse range of pathways.
 The College aim is to motivate students and ensure their preparedness for their Year 11 and 12 studies and pathways.

 Core Subjects and Electives

 In Year 10 you will continue to study the following core subjects in Semester One.

-In Semester Two, you will have the opportunity to select electives within the core subjects for:
+- Religious Education

 - English

+- Maths

 - Humanities

 - Science

-- Physical Education/Health
+- PE/Health